 What Is Standardized Work?

-Having standardized work may seem like people are being turned into robots destined to do the same thing over and over without thinking.
-But, that's not the case.
-One of the goals of standardized work is to free people from having to think about the mundane, so they can be thinking about how to improve what they are doing.
-The question that should always be foremost in people's thoughts is, “How can the standardized work change to improve?”
+Having standardized work may seem like workers are being turned into robots, destined to do the same thing over and over without thinking.
+However, one of the goals of standardized work is to free workers from having to think about the mundane and instead discover new process innovations by thinking about how to improve what they are doing.
+The question that should always be foremost in worker's thoughts is, “How can the standardized work change to improve?”
 The improvement can be in the quality of the final product, the elimination of waste, a reduction in labor, or improving one of the steps in the standardized work process.

-Imagine there are five work stations that are assembling a product, and standardized work was not being used.
-The people at each work station have found ways to make their job easier, so each work station accomplishes the job in a slightly different way.
+Imagine that workers are assembling a product at three workstations, and standardized work was not being used.
+The staff at each workstation have found ways to make their job easier, so each workstation accomplishes the job in a slightly different way.
 How would you go about making improvements in how the work is done?

-The five groups could each share what they've done, and the best ideas could be implemented at all five work stations.
+The three groups could each share what they've done, and the best ideas could be implemented at all three workstations.
 What have you done to encourage sharing of ideas?
 Have you established standards?
 A more visual workplace is often the result of this analysis by making best practices as apparent as possible in the physical work space.

-As people continue making the product at the five workstations, they continue to find ways to “improve” the process, so they change what they are doing.
-Sometimes a change by one person at a workstation negatively impacts another worker at that same workstation, so further adjustments are made.
+As workers continue making the product at the three workstations, they continue to find ways to improve the process, so they change what they are doing.
+Sometimes a change by one worker at a workstation negatively impacts another worker at that same workstation, so further adjustments are made.
 As changes and adjustments are being made, is there an overall improvement or possibly could things be getting worse?
-How does the efficiency and effectiveness (quality for example) compare with the way it was a year ago?
+How does the efficiency and effectiveness, quality, for example, compare with the way it was a year ago?

 Without standardized work, these questions cannot be answered.
-Some changes may have resulted in improvements, other changes may have had unintended consequences.
-In some cases negative consequences might have gone unnoticed because other workers made adjustments that hid those negative consequences.
+Some changes may have resulted in improvements, while other changes may have had unintended consequences.
+In some cases, negative consequences might have gone unnoticed because other workers made adjustments to hide them.

-Standardized work needs to be in writing to ensure that improvements are being communicated to everyone involved in that work knows what needs to be done, and how it is to be done.
-When someone comes up with an improvement, the written standard communicates that improvement to everyone.
+Standardized work needs to be in writing to ensure that improvements are being communicated to everyone involved in the work.
 Since changes to the standard must be submitted as suggestions, if a change has unintended consequences, the adjustments to deal with those consequences are also reported.
-This allows both the original change, and the corresponding adjustment in another area, to be evaluated to determine if there is actually an overall improvement.
+This allows both the original change and the corresponding adjustment in another area, to be evaluated to determine if there is actually an overall improvement.

-Because the standard documents both standardize work, and the outcome, suggested changes can be evaluated with past performance to determine whether there has been a long-term improvement.
+Because of the standard documents, both standardized work and the outcome suggested changes can be evaluated with past performance to determine whether there has been a long-term improvement.

 Creating a written document for standardized work begins with documenting the existing process by answering the five “W” + “H” questions:

 - Who – Who is to do it?
-How many people are needed?
-What are the skills that are needed.
+What are the skills that are needed?

 - Where – Where will it be done?
 Are there requirements the physical location must meet?